Rajatsharma-07/movie_browser/README.md

 ```

 # Note
-** In case if this website is not working then please follow the steps written in this file.
+** In case if the deployed website is not working then please follow the steps written in this file and start the project on the local machine.